Randolio/randol_fingerprint/README.md

 An easy way for police to scan a player's fingerprint if they don't have any way of identifying themselves. (traffic stop etc..)

+This now utilizes job type 'leo'.
+Make sure your police jobs have this type in the jobs.lua.

 Preview: (https://i.imgur.com/InNRQuq.png)

 ## Requirements